Milton Coste

 How They Compare

-For buyers focused on affordability, Manhattan has the lower median sale price at $1.1M vs $1.2M in All Upper West Side.
+For buyers focused on affordability, Manhattan has the lower median sale price at $1.1M vs $1.2M in Upper West Side.

 Investors analyzing rental yield will find Manhattan offers a stronger rent-to-price ratio based on current market data.